Information on reporting

 Submission by e-mail

 All reports delivered to the SNB via e-mail must be sent to email@example.com.
 Excel files or XML files should be delivered as an attachment in an encrypted e-mail.
 To ensure that the e-mail can be processed automatically, the structure of the e-mail must be maintained.
-Further information on this matter may be found in this PDF document.
+Further information on this can be found

 Data deliveries that are incomplete, that cannot be processed for technical reasons, that do not comply with the specifications or that contain validation errors are deemed to be faulty.
 In such cases, a repeat delivery may be required.
 Repeat deliveries – i.e. corrected deliveries – must be designated as such and must contain the entire survey.

-If a submission deadline for a survey is not complied with, the institution required to report data will receive a reminder.
+If a submission deadline for a survey is not complied with, the reporting institution will receive a reminder.
 In the event that it fails to report, penalties are provided for by law.

 Confidentiality and data protection

-Confidentiality and data protection are governed by the National Bank Act and the National Bank Ordinance as well as the Federal Act of 19 June 1992 on Data Protection.
+Confidentiality and data protection are governed by the National Bank Act and the National Bank Ordinance as well as by the Federal Act on Data Protection of 19 June 1992.

-The SNB processes the collected data exclusively for the fulfilment of its legal mandate (art.
-5 NBA), for monitoring financial market developments (art.
+The data collected are processed by the SNB exclusively for the purpose of fulfilling its statutory tasks (art.
+5 NBA), observing developments on the financial markets (art.
+14, para.
+1 NBA), or for analysing developments on the financial markets, obtaining an overview of payment transactions, preparing the balance of payments or the statistics on Switzerland’s international investment position (art.15, para.2 NBA).
+It may transmit data to the appropriate offices (art.
 14 para.
-1 NBA), as well as for analysing financial market developments, gaining an overview of payment transactions, and drawing up the balance of payments or statistics on the international investment position (art.15 para.2 NBA).
-It may pass on data to the appropriate offices (art.
-14 para.
-2 and art.16 para.
-4 NBA).
-Infringements of the duty to provide information will be notified to the Federal Department of Finance (art.
+2 and art.16, para 4 NBA).
+If the duty to provide information is breached, the SNB will file a complaint with the Federal Department of Finance (art.
 22 para.
-3 NBA) and may be penalised in accordance with art.
+3 NBA), which may result in a penalty according to art.
 24 NBA.
 The right to supply information is provided for under art.
 8 Data Protection Act.

 Limitation of liability

-The SNB accepts no responsibility for any information made available on its website.
-Under no circumstances can it accept any liability for losses or damage which may result from the use of, or the information obtained from, the SNB website or from links to other websites.
+The SNB accepts no responsibility for information made available on its website.
+Under no circumstances will the SNB accept any liability for losses or damage which may result from the use of, or the information obtained from, the website or from links to other websites.
 This limitation of liability applies, in particular, to the topicality, accuracy, validity and availability of the information.
 Please refer to the official printed publications.